 Yes.
 Most of the mods out there are made by other players that want to share their creations.
 There’s a lot of free content out there, so you shouldn’t need to pay anything to download mods or install them.

 What if I want to create my own Minecraft mods?

 With today’s technology, coding your own mods is pretty simple.
 One option is to use Java and Forge.
 You’ll need to install several things.
 First you’ll need to install Java - to be able to run and test your code, Forge - to run the mods in Minecraft, a text editor - to create the code, and obviously Minecraft.
 For more information about that you can visit this Tutorials/Creating Forge mods Gamepedia page.

 The other option is to use a website that does most of the work.
 LearnToMod is a website that sends the mods directly to your own server without the need to install anything extra.
 These mods run in a multiplayer server that you can start from within the website.
-This is the website we use to run our Minecraft modding class.
+This is the website we use to run our Minecraft Code to Mod class.

 How does LearnToMod work?

-Even though this website does require a subscription it will balance out once you get to experience how easy it is to use.
+Even though this website does require a subscription, the investment will balance out once you get to experience how easy it is to use.
 After creating an account you can immediately start creating mods.
 If you’re a first-time user, they have hundreds of coding assignments and tutorials that will help you get up to speed.

-Let’s first start our server, join it, and then create a very simple mod!
-Follow our video tutorial here or enjoy step-by-step instructions below.
+Let’s first start our server, join it, and then create a very simple mod.
+We'll code a simple mod that sends a message, spawns a mob, and gives the player a weapon.
+Follow our video tutorial or enjoy step-by-step instructions below.

 1. Start and Join Your Server